|Nutritional Guidelines (per serving)|

 - Garnish: 1/3 cup fresh coriander leaves (finely chopped)

 Grind the onions into a fine paste in a food processor.
 Keep aside.

 Next grind tomatoes into a fine paste and keep aside.

-Heat 2-3 tbsps of the vegetable/ canola/ sunflower cooking oil in a deep pan and gently stir-fry the cubes of paneer till golden.
+Heat 2 to 3 tablespoons of the vegetable oil in a deep pan and gently stir-fry the cubes of paneer till golden.

-When the onion paste is fried, add tomato paste, ginger and garlic paste and sauté for another 2 minutes.
+When the onion paste is fried, add tomato paste, ginger and garlic paste, and sauté for another 2 minutes.

-Then add the previously fried paneer, hot water and salt to taste, reduce the heat to a simmer and cook till the gravy thickens.
+Then add the previously fried paneer, hot water, and salt, to taste, reduce the heat to a simmer and cook till the gravy thickens.